rubeldm123/week1_orangehrm_login_test/README.md

         await browser.close()
 ```

 1.      import pytest_asyncio :--->  Imports the plugin that allows you to write async def fixtures using Pytest.

 2.      from playwright.async_api import async_playwright :--->  Loads Playwright's async APIs to control browsers using await.

 3.      @pytest_asyncio.fixture :--->  Declares this function as an asynchronous fixture for Pytest.

-4.      async def page():                 :--->  Defines a reusable async fixture named 'page'.
+4.      async def page(): --->  Defines a reusable async fixture named 'page'.

-5.      async with async_playwright() as p:--->  Starts the Playwright engine inside an async context manager.
+5.      async with async_playwright() as p: --->  Starts the Playwright engine inside an async context manager.

 6.      browser = await p.chromium.launch(headless=False)  :--->  Launches Chromium browser (not headless so UI is visible).

 7.      context = await browser.new_context() :--->  Creates a new browser context (like incognito mode).

 8.      page = await context.new_page()   :--->  Opens a fresh new browser tab.

 9.    yield page  :--->  Yields the page to the test; pauses here until test completes.

 10.     await browser.close() :--->  Closes the browser after the test finishes.